 Camping in the Masai Mara – 250 km – 6 hours drive from Nairobi

-We spend four days at a campsite in the Masai Mara directly above a Hippo pool and go on safari drives spotting everything from lions on the savannah plains, giraffes, and elephants at sunrise.
+We spend four days at a campsite in the Masai Mara directly above a Hippo pool and go on safari drives spotting everything from lions on the savannah plains, to giraffes, and elephants at sunrise.
 It’s the beginning of the Great Migration and wildebeest and zebras regularly visit the river bank.
 We sit around the campfire at night, listening to hippos splashing and wallowing below and lions roaring close by.

 Lake Nakuru – 230 km – 7 hours drive from Masai Mara